blackdataca/My-Radio-App/README.md

 ## Welcome to AchieveCoin.org

-This is a community supported organzation for the development of AchieveCoin.
+This is a community supported organization for the development of AchieveCoin.
 The goal is to continue the innovations of cryptocurrency for the benefit of all humankind.

 Visions:
 - Make cryptocurrency decentralized by using Equihash and starting the blockchain from 0.
-- Invent a true public domain Radial Code Standard as alternative to QR Code or Barcode.
+- Invent a true public domain Radial Code Standard as alternative to QR Code and Barcode.
 - Develop scrip/gift card products to make AchieveCoin and other cryptocurrencies easier to access on existing retail distribution networks around the world.